jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (e) if any of the minerals to which the permit applies are minerals listed in the first column of Schedule 5, whether the permit in respect of those minerals is a Tier 1, a Tier 2, or a Tier 3 permit.
 (4) A permit may also specify the date on which the permit expires if the permit is to expire on a date earlier than the default expiry date set out in section 35.
 (5) A permit must not be granted under this Part if a monetary deposit or bond that is required by the Minister as security for compliance with the conditions of the permit has not been deposited with the chief executive.
-(6) The Minister must not grant an exploration permit or a mining permit in respect of privately owned minerals, except as provided for by section 84 of the Marine and Coastal Area (Takutai Moana) Act 2011.
+(6) The Minister must not grant an exploration permit or a mining permit in respect of privately owned minerals, except as provided for by—
+  (a) section 84 of the Marine and Coastal Area (Takutai Moana) Act 2011:
+  (b) section 130 of the Ngāti Pāoa Claims Settlement Act 2025.
 (7) If an existing privilege exists, the Minister must not grant a permit in respect of all or part of the land and the mineral to which the privilege relates without the consent of the current holder of the privilege.
 (8) Subsection (1) is subject to section 5A(3) of the Continental Shelf Act 1964.